PavelMaltsev20/Budget-Planning-React/README.md

 The user can enter data of his expenses and the applications will automatically calculate how much he spent in a specific month and in a specific year.

-By dynamically changing chart, the user can see the visual difference between the months.
+By dynamically changing the chart, the user can see the visual difference between the months.

 The user can delete unnecessary information by clicking on the button next to the data.